-A variety of methods are available for drilling, constructing, and developing monitoring wells.
-While the selection of the drilling, construction, and development procedures is usually based on the site-specific geologic conditions, the following issues should also be considered:
+A variety of methods are available for drilling monitoring wells.
+While the selection of the drilling procedure is usually based on the site-specific geologic conditions, the following issues should also be considered:

-- Drilling should be performed in a manner that minimizes impacts to the natural properties of the subsurface materials. - Contamination and cross-contamination of groundwater and aquifer materials during drilling and construction should be avoided. - The drilling method should allow for the collection of representative samples of rock, unconsolidated materials, and soil. - The drilling method should allow DOE to determine when the appropriate location for the screened interval(s) has been encountered. - The drilling method should allow for the proper placement of the filter pack and annular sealants.
+- Drilling should be performed in a manner that minimizes impacts to the natural properties of the subsurface materials. - Contamination and cross-contamination of groundwater and aquifer materials during drilling should be avoided.

+- The drilling method should allow for the collection of representative samples of rock, unconsolidated materials, and soil. - The drilling method should allow DOE to determine when the appropriate location for the screened interval(s) has been encountered. - The drilling method should allow for the proper placement of the filter pack and annular sealants.
 The borehole diameter should be at least four inches larger in diameter than the nominal diameter of the well casing and screen to allow adequate space for placement of the filter pack and annular sealants.

 The drilling method should allow for the collection of representative vapor and groundwater samples.
-Drilling fluids (which includes air) should be used only when necessary and in a manner that minimizes impact to the surrounding formation and groundwater.
+Drilling fluids (which includes air) should be used only when minimal impact to the surrounding formation and groundwater can be ensured.

 A brief description of the different drilling methods that may be appropriate for the construction of monitoring wells at the Facility follows.
 Many of these methods may be used alone, or in combination, to install monitoring wells at the Facility.
-While the selection of the specific drilling, construction and development procedures will usually depend on the site-specific geologic conditions, justification for the method selected should be provided through Drilling Work Plans to NMED for approval prior to commencing drilling.
+While the selection of the specific drilling procedure will usually depend on the site-specific geologic conditions, justification for the method selected should be provided to the NMED.